Ationet/ationetdocs/UserManuals/AN-Network-UserManual-EN.md

 #### List of Pending Pre-Authorizations

-This list widget displays all preauthorizations that have not yet received the completion transaction.
+This list widget displays all pre-authorizations that have not yet received the completion transaction.
 (For more details on the transaction flow refer to this one [document](AN-Transaction_Flows-TechGuide.md).

 This shows 7 columns: